 Once the relevant user agreements and data sharing processes have been completed the IntelliJ IDEA application will begin to load.

 Once you have logged in to your account, the internet browser will close automatically, and you should now see an Activate button appear.
-Click on this button and your IDE will be activated, and you should be presented with an application window similar to the one shown in Figure 4.
+Click on this button and your IDE will be activated.

 Before you can begin using the IDE for providing solutions for the programming module using the Python programming language, you are required to install a plugin for the IntelliJ IDEA IDE.
-Once the IDE has loaded, you will be met with a splash screen similar to the one shown in Figure 2.
+Once the IDE has loaded, you will be met with a splash screen similar to the one shown in Figure 8.
 On the splash screen, you will see a button labelled Plugins on the left-hand side of the splash screen, click on this button.
-The screen will change to present you with a Marketplace of various plugins that can be installed, as shown in Figure 4.
+The screen will change to present you with a Marketplace of various plugins that can be installed.

-In the screenshot, you can see that the Marketplace tab is active with a blue line underneath the label Marketplace.
-Directly below this is a search box, and in this box you need to enter the term Python, and a list of options will pop-up similar to the ones shown in Figure 5.
+On this screen, you can see that the Marketplace tab is active with a blue line underneath the label Marketplace.
+Directly below this is a search box, and in this box you need to enter the term Python, and a list of options will pop-up.

 The first option returned should be labelled just Python with the author being JetBrains s.r.o.
 This is the plugin that is required to be installed, therefore you can click on the green button labelled Install.
 This will begin the installation process of the Python plugin for the IDE.